-A review of missions that have been launched in the past 18 months, with an emphasis on lessons learned and/or the technological advancements that significantly enhanced mission utility.
+A review of missions launched in the past 18 months with an emphasis on lessons learned and/or the technological advancements that significantly enhanced mission utility.

-Launch systems, rideshares, or multi-manifest opportunities that are specifically designed to provide access to space for small satellites.
+Launch systems, multi-manifest, or rideshare opportunities specifically designed to provide access to space for small satellites.

-Innovative technologies or systems that enable cutting edge missions to be formulated.
+Innovative technologies or full-up systems that allow cutting-edge missions to be formulated.

-Innovative technologies (hardware or software) that provide significant capability advancements in small satellite missions.
+Innovative technologies (hardware/software) that provide significant advancements in small satellite missions.